managarm/managarm.github.io/_posts/2022-08-14-aug-update.markdown

 ![exa](/assets/2022-aug-update/exa.png)

 ### The road to X11
-The road to X11 was quite a bumpy one, with several issues that required digging deep in the X11 codebase to figure out.
-In the end, the biggest issues were a nasty epoll bug and the usage of abstract unix sockets, that weren't implemented.
-With that fixed (and a small amount of stubbing of shared memory functions in mlibc) we were able to run the `gtk-demo` demo program succesfully, paving the way for various other X based programs.
+The road to X11 was quite a bumpy one, with several issues that required digging deep into the X11 codebase.
+In the end, the biggest issues were a nasty epoll bug and the usage of abstract UNIX sockets, that were not implemented yet.
+With that fixed (and a small amount of stubbing of shared memory functions in mlibc) we were able to run the `gtk-demo` demo program successfully, paving the way for various other X based programs.
 ![gtk2](/assets/2022-aug-update/gtk2.png)

-Outside of XWayland, work is ongoing to also run the classic X.Org server, using its modesetting drivers.
+Outside of XWayland, work is ongoing to also run the classic X.Org server, while using its own DRM-based mode setting (instead of Weston's).

 ### QEMU
 Most of the pieces necessary for QEMU have already been in place, with the exception of `sigaltstack` and partial `munmap`/`mmap`/`mprotect` support.
 With both of these missing features implemented, we can run QEMU on Managarm, bringing us one step closer to being self-hosting.